 All you have to do is provide the supplies and watch your guests’ creativity flow.
 They can paint paper, canvases, or premade knick-knacks such as birdhouses.
 Even rocks will do!
 (These paint palettes will make them feel extra professional.)
 Puppets are easily fashioned out of paper bags or socks, and tissue-paper flowers require nothing but a little tissue paper, pipe cleaners, and a pair of scissors.
 For a blast from the past, introduce the kids to scratch paper, dot paint, or sand art.

 This colorful and gender-neutral theme is sure to be a hit with guests yearning to use their imagination.
 There’s plenty of simple DIY inspiration on the internet, from mask-making crafts to googly-eye-adorned toothpicks and sippy cups.
-Start with this monster party pack, which gets you a banner, 18 balloons, and 14 cupcake toppers for just $19.99.
+Start with this monster party pack, which gets you a banner, 18 balloons, and 14 cupcake toppers.

 In terms of ubiquitous trends, unicorns are up there with avocados and palm-leaf-printed anything.
-But they’re particularly cute in the context of a fifth birthday.
+But they’re particularly cute in the context of a 5th birthday.
 Who doesn’t want to wear a tutu and a unicorn-horn headband and binge on a rainbow-colored cake?
 Plus, sources of inspiration for unicorn-themed food, decor, and even games are everywhere.
-Pin the tail on the donkey gets a magical upgrade (and it’s just $6.99!!), and these temporary tattoos are sure to please.
+Pin the tail on the donkey gets a magical upgrade, and these temporary tattoos are sure to please.

 Forget all of the expensive trampoline parks and labor-intensive DIY decorations.
 It’s time for some good-old-fashioned fun.
-We’re talking tug-of-war ($10 to $20 for the rope, depending on length), potato-sack races (six sacks for $16.99), and egg-spoon races ($10 for a set of six wooden spoons and “eggs,” or use your own.)
+We’re talking tug-of-war with colorful rope, potato-sack races, and egg-spoon races.
 Remember hot potato?
 Musical chairs?
 Twister?
 Or how the best day in gym class was when they pulled out the parachute?
-That’s hours of fun for a $17.95 piece of circular fabric.
 Of course, there’s always inflatable bowling, giant connect four, and those human hamster-wheel things.

 It’s an oldie but an undeniable goodie.
 Guests can finally wear their “dress up” out of the house, while activities, like jumping through a hula-hoop or navigating a laser field (made of streamers), can test their superpowers.
 Decorating superhero masks is the cherry on top.

 For the soon-to-be 5-year-old who likes dressing up as much as running around the playground, the spa party offers an opportunity to be pampered.
-Set up stations for nail painting, hairdos, and face masks, preferably featuring these cat ear spa headbands to pull the hair back (10 for $12).
+Set up stations for nail painting, hairdos, and face masks, preferably featuring these cat ear spa headbands to pull the hair back.
 If you’re worried about filling up time, these sleep masks are begging to be decorated.

 Perhaps one of the least labor-intensive options, the movie party requires little more than your child’s favorite flick and a stockpile of snacks.
 Movie theater popcorn tastes best in those classic red-and-white-striped popcorn boxes.
 Invite guests to come in their PJs for extra festiveness.